Making a Murderer: Pamela Sturm, 'The Chosen One'

 “And how was that done?”

-“My daughter Nikole, brought her cell phone along (congruent head nodding) and we.
-I should back up.
-Ryan gave us a direct line to Sheriff Pagel, in case we found something (congruent head nods)."
+“My daughter Nikole, brought her cell phone along and we–I should back up–Ryan gave us a direct line to Sheriff Pagel in case we found something.”

 These emotional reactions from Buting and Strang were, I’m sure, very similar to yours on hearing this revelation.
 Though I’m guessing, if you were in the safety of your own home, yours would have been a little more pronounced!

-Most significant here is Sturm’s statement; the fact that Ryan Hillegas gave them a direct line to Pagel in case they found something.
-This is very telling, was he expecting them to find something, or did he give this direct line to everybody involved in the search?
+Most significant here is Sturm’s statement–the fact that Hillegas gave them a direct line to Pagel in case they found something.
+This is very telling.
+Was he expecting them to find something, or did he give this direct line to everybody involved in the search?